 Or maybe you're just too tired to breathe into the darn thing at the end of a brutal trail day.
 Resentment does not make for good sleep.

 Disclosure: An ultralight inflatable pillow is my personal preference as a side sleeper.
 Neck soreness seems to add up with the number of days on the trail, so I like being able to adjust the height and firmness.

 Here's another good choice for an inflatable backpacking pillow, starting out with the deluxe version for pillow connoisseurs:

-NEMO Fillow Elite Luxury Pillow: the name says it all.
+NEMO Fillo Elite Pillow: the name says it all.

 If you truly do consider a pillow a trail luxury, skip this one.

 If you consider a good night's sleep a necessity, not a luxury, give this pillow a good long look.

 When ounces truly matter AND you want to bring a pillow, look at this: